kli34/Checkpoint3/README.md

 ![Checkpoint3](Visualization/CP-7.png)

-8. -- What is the total organized quality_of_faculty in South Korea
+8. -- What is the rank of influence in South Korea